-The enacted fiscal year 2008 budget for the Motor License Fund estimates revenues of \$2,757.5 million or \$466.7 million.
-This increase of 20.4 percent is attributable to statutory revisions enacted as part of the 2007 Transportation Act, which was signed into law on July 18, 2007.
+The enacted fiscal year 2008 budget for the Motor License Fund estimates revenues of \$2,739.9 million or an increase of \$449.1 million from prior year levels.
+This increase of 19.6 percent is attributable to statutory revisions enacted as part of the 2007 Transportation Act, which was signed into law on July 18, 2007.
 Act 44 provides the largest single-year increase in Commonwealth funding for transportation.
 Through a "public-public" partnership between the Pennsylvania Department of Transportation and the Pennsylvania Turnpike Commission, the Commonwealth will invest nearly \$1 billion annually in transportation infrastructure.
 Act 44 provides an average of \$950 million in new funding per year for highways, bridges and transit over the next ten years.
 In fiscal year 2008, \$750 million in additional funding will be invested in the state's transportation system with \$450 million going to highway and bridge projects and \$300 million to mass transit projects.
 The annual investment of additional funds will then grow annually.
 By fiscal year 2010, \$900 million will be invested annually with \$500 million for highway and bridge projects and \$400 million for mass transit.
 After fiscal year 2010, investments would rise 2.5 percent annually.
 Initially, funding for the additional investments would come from up to \$5 billion in bonds to be issued by the Pennsylvania Turnpike Commission.
 The debt will be repaid over time with revenue from a 25 percent toll increase on the Pennsylvania Turnpike beginning in 2009 and from new tolls to be collected on Interstate 80.
 In October 2007, the Turnpike Commission and the Department of Transportation signed a 50 year lease agreement in which the Turnpike Commission agreed to provide the aforementioned payments to the Department of Transportation in exchange for authority to toll and operate Interstate 80.
 A joint application to the Federal Highway Administration seeking federal authorization to toll and improve Interstate 80 was submitted on October 13, 2007.
 Additionally, the funding mechanisms for mass transit were legislatively changed with the enactment of Act 44 of 2007.
 Mass transit funding was shifted from the General Fund to a combination of sources including a new Public Transportation Trust Fund.
 The Public Transportation Trust Fund, established by Act 44 of 2007, was created to provide a long-term, predictable and growing source of revenues for public transportation systems.
 A new, dedicated revenue stream consisting of 4.4 percent of the Pennsylvania Sales and Use Tax is earmarked for mass transit systems.
 The Public Transportation Trust Fund also receives revenues from the Public Transportation Assistance Fund, the Lottery Fund, and lease payments from the Pennsylvania Turnpike Commission relating to the proposed lease of Interstate 80.
 This funding supports mass transit programs statewide providing financial assistance for operating costs, capital costs, and certain administrative costs for the Department of Transportation.
 Dedicated revenues streams to the Public Transportation Trust Fund and revenues generated through Act 44 are estimated to generate an increase of \$300 million annually for local mass transit systems.

-The enacted fiscal year 2008 Motor License Fund budget appropriates and authorizes \$2,802.2 million, an increase of 9.2 percent over fiscal year 2007 expenditures.
-The enacted budget anticipates a further draw down of the unappropriated balance by \$44.8 million during fiscal year 2008.
-The anticipated unappropriated year-end surplus is forecast to be \$51.8 million.
+The enacted fiscal year 2008 Motor License Fund budget appropriates and authorizes \$2,803.0 million, an increase of 9.2 percent over fiscal year 2007 expenditures.
+The enacted budget anticipates current and prior year lapses totaling \$63 million to further support expenditures.
+As result, the anticipated unappropriated year-end surplus is forecast to grow by \$1 million to \$97.6 million by June 30, 2008.